 Be grateful.
 Thank yourself for what you managed to do that day.
 Thank your body for sitting still, and your bum for being sat on.
 Thank your mind for concentrating, and for possibly knowing a few more words of English than it did before.

-So, if you feel like your language learning has plateaued, try mindfulness.
+If you feel like your language learning has plateaued, try mindfulness.
 It’s a great tool to help your brain learn a little more effectively.

-Head over to our website today to book your trial with Lingoda and put your mindfulness into practice.
+Head over to our website today to book your 7-day trial with Lingoda and put your mindfulness into practice.